jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Actually, the worst part is the irony.
 All you want to do is talk to someone about your problem.

-That's why stuttering forces a person to be quiet, shy, passive, and eager to please.
+That's why the speech impediment forces a person to be quiet, shy, passive, and eager to please.
 It's very frustrating because one doesn't stutter when alone, swearing, yelling, singing, talking to a dog (Charles had two), or sometimes when speaking through a "character."

 But for some damn reason, in everyday conversation, the gremlin forces erratic speaking, random silence, binge drinking, and watching life pass you by.
 It's entirely possible Charles' relationship with Parliament was so bad because he simply didn't want to face the gremlin.